The queen has seen this before: The UK power handover

 Leave the lights on, Theresa.

-Once May heads off to see the queen, she won’t be returning to 10 Downing Street, a Georgian residence in London with approximately 100 rooms just a few minutes’ walk from Parliament.
+After her visit to the queen, May did not return to 10 Downing St., a Georgian residence in London with approximately 100 rooms just a few minutes’ walk from Parliament.

-Johnson, on the other hand, goes to see the queen shortly after May leaves Buckingham Palace.
-He then returns to No. 10, where he is expected to make a speech Wednesday afternoon.
-Announcements on at least some Cabinet positions are expected after the speech, into the night.
+Johnson, on the other hand, went to see the queen shortly after May left Buckingham Palace.
+He then returned to No. 10, where he outlined his vision for the future Wednesday afternoon.
+Announcements on at least some Cabinet positions were expected after the speech, into the night.

 LARRY REMAINS IN POST